jasonmolenda/hockey-sched/README.md

 `holidays.rb` provides the holidays which need to be skipped when scheduling games.

 `team-matchups-circular.rb` takes the `schedule` object that `create` set up and decides which teams will be play which other teams in every game slot for the season.
 It will put the team with a bye in a separate bye slot.
-For certain # of teams, having the same pattern of teams facing each other over & over throughout the season can result in dramatically unbalanced time schedules.
+If a league plays on two nights (e.g. 4 games on Thursday and 1 game on Friday), and the secondary day is a holiday, the two teams that would have played on the secondary day are put on the schedule as skipped.
+For certain # of teams, having the same pattern of teams facing each other over & over throughout the season can result in dramatically unbalanced time schedules when the time assignment pass happens.
 For those leagues, `team-matchups-circular.rb` will play the teams in different order each set of games.  (for a 6 team league, a set of games takes 5 weeks to complete, where each team has played each other team once.)

 `timeslot-assignment.rb` is the second pass when filling out a `schedule`.
 It looks at the team matchups that have been scheduled and assigns the team pairs to timeslots.
 It has a scoring scheme so that teams will avoid having back to back late games, or play too many games in one specific slot.
 It isn't perfect - sometimes near the end of a season you'll have two teams playing each other, team A and team B, and team A has already had all the late games it should have this season but team B is deficient on late games; it can be difficult to find a great solution to this.
 The scoring system specifically tries to avoid back to back late games, it tries to avoid back to back early games, and has a slight preference against back to back other timeslots.